underscoreio/underscoreio/src/_drafts/http4s-streams-common-pitfalls.md

 }

 ```
-In this code we generate an infinite stream of String via an `Scheduler` (1 `String` per second) and we queue them, so another process can read the values from the queue itself.

-If you weren't warned by the fact we discussed `flatMap` in the previous section, this seems like a reasonable piece of code.
-Inside `withQueue` we use `flatMap` to call the support functions that queue and dequeue data and then we run both streams concurrently.

-This doesn't work, and running the example will hang the process.
+This seems like a reasonable piece of code to manage external sources.
+Also, this doesn't work.
+Running the example will hang the process.

 The reason is that `queue`, which is a `Stream` of `Queue[F, String]`, creates new streams on each `flatMap`.
 This means `enqueueStream` and `dequeueStream` are using different `queue` inside the streams, and they don't have visibility on each other's data.
 I found it specially easy to miss this when working with queues and the provided `Streams`

 To get the code working, replace `withQueue` with: